uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-howto/add-privileges.md

     `workflowhandler` code, where the authorization functions verify not just privileges, but also issue state, issue ownership, etc.
-  - In almost all situations where a new route or handler is created, an access check of *some* should be created.
+  - In almost all situations where a new route or handler is created, an access check of *some* kind should be created.
 - If the privilege needs a check in the HTML templates:
   - First, you have to expose the privilege by name in `src/cmd/server/internal/responder/templates.go`.
 There's a long list of